sdondley/ClimateChangeChat/perl.md

 ## Will this work for Windows?
 * No idea.
 Good luck.
 You're on your own.
+* Fuck Windows
+    * old perceptions die hard
+    * no OS without a decent command line built in is worth anything
+    * I have only so much time to figure this shit out
+        * no time to learn whatever you have to hack to get something working in Windows
+            * I'll leave it to more qualified people than me
+* My advice?
+    * if you're gonna do open source, use `*nix`
+        * macs are fine
+        * using a virtual linux box is better
+            * but I'm not looking for another box to manage
+                * learning one OS really well is enough work for me

 # "The more technical stuff" or "What you probably came here for"